JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_BHBA_numeric.md

 - Breed: Breed.No
 - Filter: EMR212

-Note 1: The other variables do not appear in this conclusions because their elections among their options are not significant for the final result.
+Note 1: The other variables do not appear in these conclusions because their elections among their options are not significant for the final result.
 In other words, _it doesn't matter which option we choose_.

 Note 2: The target variable BHBA was transformed using y = log(x) in order to normalize the data.

 The following graph shows a plot of the best model predicted values vs actual values for BHBA.
-The red line is the identit.
+The red line is the identity.
 We can see that we are underestimating the real value of the high BHBA values.
 ![nefa](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/BHBA.png)
 _________________________________________________________________________________________________________________________________
 [QCheck_Prediction_Report](https://github.com/JFMandujanoR/QCheck_Prediction_Report)